Lebanon began issuing biometric passports on 1 August 2016.

 The highly secure document incorporates a microprocessor which embeds photographic and biometric data such as fingerprints to enable verification of the holder's identity.

-Members of parliament will receive biometric passports between Oct.
-9 and Nov.
-9 2017.
+Members of parliament received biometric passports between at the end of 2017.

 The completion of the biometric passport project is particularly important for Lebanon, especially in terms of